Now that you know some of the basics, let’s keep going…

 What if I follow the rules but get hit with a random new regulation after opening?

 Don’t worry.
 The authorities will either give you plenty of time to implement it or grandfather you in (exempt you).
 Say every daycare suddenly needs to have an outdoor playground but you’re right downtown with no space?
-They likely will be reasonable and grandfather you in (exempt you).
-If it’s something anyone can do like additional training, for example, they’ll give you time to comply.
+They likely will be reasonable and exempt you.
+If it’s something anyone can do like for example, additional training, they’ll give you time to comply.

 How to start a daycare center table of contents